tsherif/space-shooter.c/ARCHITECTURE.md

 ### The Update Loop

-The platform layer calls `game_update()` in a loop, passing in the elapsed time in milliseconds since the last call.
-The behavior of the update depends on which of four states the game is in: `TITLE_SCREEN`, `MAIN_GAME`, `LEVEL_TRANSITION` or `GAME_OVER`.
-I implement each state as a single function and make the updates framerate-independent using [this technique](https://www.gafferongames.com/post/fix_your_timestep/) described by Glenn Fiedler:
+The platform layer calls `game_update` in a loop, passing in the elapsed time in milliseconds since the last call.
+The behavior of the update depends on which of five states the game is in: `INPUT_TO_START_SCREEN`, `TITLE_SCREEN`, `LEVEL_TRANSITION`, `MAIN_GAME` or `GAME_OVER`.
+I implement each state as a single function and make the updates framerate-independent using [this technique](https://www.gafferongames.com/post/fix_your_timestep/) described by Glenn Fiedler.

 ```c
 #define TICK_DURATION 16.6667f